info

 Spaces are one of the most popular ways to share ML applications and demos with the world.

-Details on how I trained the model is here.
+Details on how I trained the model using fastai here.

 Here’s the model that I trained using Fastai ahd hosted on Hugging Face Space.